saiffarooqui/HealingHub/README.md

 # HealingHub
 A website addressing mental health.

-This project was developed for '2021 Calgary Youth Hackathon'
+### This project was developed for '2021 Calgary Youth Hackathon'

-## Features:
+## Features
 Chat: We allow all participants to have a real-time synchronous discussion via the web.
 Blog: We allow all authorized users to read and create blog.
 Support: We provide 24/7 assistance to all authorized users.